 When you use PCP, it's impossible to know how strong the PCP is or what its effects will be.

 Like all hallucinogens, PCP affects the mind and the senses.
-Users may see and hear things that aren't really there.
-Hallucinogens also affect the person’s emotions and ability to think clearly.
+You may see, hear, and feel things that aren't really there.
+Hallucinogens also affect your emotions and ability to think clearly.

-Large doses can cause convulsions, coma, and death.
+Large amounts can cause convulsions, coma, and death.
 Even a small dose mixed with alcohol or some other drugs can lead to a coma.

-A flashback is when someone feels the effects of PCP even though they haven't used it lately.
-PCP can cause flashbacks days, weeks, or months after it was last used.
+PCP can also cause flashbacks.
+This is when you feel the effects of PCP even though you haven't used it lately.
+A flashback can happen days, weeks, or months after it was last used.